platformsh/platformsh-docs/docs/src/add-services/redis.md

 redis-cli -h {{< variable "HOSTNAME" >}} -p {{< variable "PORT" >}}
 ```

-Please note that the admin commands `CONFIG GET` and `CONFIG SET` are restricted on the grid projects.
-To get the current configuration, you can use
+If you have a Grid project, note that the `CONFIG GET` and `CONFIG SET` admin commands are restricted.
+To get the current configuration, run the following command:

 ```bash
 redis-cli -h {{< variable "HOSTNAME" >}} -p {{< variable "PORT" >}} info